modxorg/Docs/en/xpdo/advanced-features/object-validation.md

 > An error occurred on field "number": Callable failed.

-<div class="note">You can also call class methods as well; if you have class A with method B, you can make the rule xml attribute be "A::B" to access the function.</div>### The 'preg\_match' Rule
+You can also call class methods as well; if you have class A with method B, you can make the rule xml attribute be "A::B" to access the function.

+### The 'preg\_match' Rule

 A preg\_match rule is simply a regular expression rule that must pass on a field in order for the object to validate.
 An example rule in the schema is like such - this one checks to see if the field contains the string 'php':